-The Kirby-Bauer disk diffusion method is widely used to determine antibiotic susceptibility patterns in most laboratories.
+The Kirby-Bauer disk diffusion method is widely used antibiotic to determine susceptibility patterns in most laboratories.
 The guidelines of the Clinical and Laboratory Standards Institute (CLSI) were used to perform the test Naves.
-First, the Müller Hinton agar was prepared and agar plates were incubated for 24 hours at 37 ° C to control possible contamination.
-Then. standard microbial suspension $(10^{6}{CFU/ml})$ was prepared for the test.
+First, the Müller Hinton agar was prepared and agar plates were incubated for 24 hours at 37 ° C to Then. control possible contamination. standard microbial suspension $(10^{6}{CFU/ml})$ was prepared for the test.
 Bacterial-impregnated swabs were streaked on the surface of the Müller Hinton agar.
-Then, antibiotic discs including nalidixic acid (30 μg), ciprofloxacin $(5 \mu g)$, penicillin (10 IU), imipenem (10 μg), sulfamethoxazole-trimethoprim (23.75) $1.25 \mu g$), gentamicin (10 μg), tetracycline $(30 \mu g)$, ceftriaxone $(30 \mu g)$, colistin $(10 \mu g)$, and ofloxacin (5 μg) were placed on the bacterial culture.
+Then, antibiotic discs including nalidixic acid (30 μg), ciprofloxacin $(5 \mu g)$, penicillin (10 IU), imipenem (10 μg), sulfamethoxazole-trimethoprim (23.75)1.25 μg), gentamicin (10 μg), tetracycline $(30 \mu g)$, ceftriaxone $(30 \mu g)$, colistin $(10 \mu g)$, and ofloxacin (5 μg) were placed on the bacterial culture.
 Finally, the plates were incubated at 35 °C, and the results were evaluated after 18 hours (Biyne 2015).